 Charles Barron is a black nationalist and Democraticcouncilman from Brooklyn, New York.
 A onetime member of the Black Panther Party, he makes no secret of his contempt for white people.
 In August 2002, while speaking before a crowd at the Millions for Reparations March in Washington, DC, Barron made the case for a Democrat-sponsored bill mandating reparations for black slavery in the following terms: "I want to go up to the closest white person and say: 'You can't understand this, it's a black thing' and then slap him, just for my mental health.”

-The black poet and professor Amiri Baraka asserts that blacks are justified in robbing or even killing whites, because the latter "already stole" everything from the former. "[The white man] owes you anything you want," writes Baraka, "even his life.
+The late black poet and professor Amiri Baraka asserted that blacks are justified in robbing or even killing whites, because the latter "already stole" everything from the former. "[The white man] owes you anything you want," wrote Baraka, "even his life.
 All the stores will open if you say the magic words.
 The magic words are: Up against the wall mother f---er this is a stick up! … Let's get together and kill him my man."
-In another poem, Baraka writes: "Rape the white girls.
+In another poem, Baraka wrote: "Rape the white girls.
 Rape their fathers.
 Cut the mothers' throats."
-Asserting that blacks and whites cannot possibly coexist in peace, Baraka once said, "We [blacks] must eliminate the white man before we can draw a free breath on this planet."
+Claiming that blacks and whites could not possibly coexist in peace, Baraka once said, "We [blacks] must eliminate the white man before we can draw a free breath on this planet."
 When a white woman asked Baraka what whites could do to help the black cause, he replied, "You can help by dying.
 You are a cancer.
 You can help the world's people with your death."